A film by Kevin Krautgartner

 Find out how the 18 islands attract birds migrating over the North Atlantic and learn about spring and autumn migration here.

 We have produced a booklet named Birds of the Faroe Islands to help you enjoy our country's rich birdlife.
-The booklet focuses on both seabirds and land birds and includes helpful information, guidelines, and an overview of the many various types of birds found in the Faroe Islands.
+The booklet focuses on both seabirds and land birds and includes helpful information, guidelines, and an overview of the many types of birds found in the Faroe Islands.

 Read the Birds of the Faroe Islands booklet online.

-RAMSAR AREAS
+RAMSAR areas

 The Faroe Islands have a rich birdlife, but it is not taken for granted that it will stay this way.
 Therefore, the government has appointed three Ramsar areas.
 Ramsar is an international treaty in which governments promise to protect areas particularly significant for birdlife and biological diversity from a national and global perspective.